subramanian-vv/Weather-Today/README.md

 # Spider-Onsites-Task-3
-An application to display current weather using OpenWeather API, based on the city chosen by the user.
+An application that displays current weather using OpenWeather API, based on the city chosen by the user and changes the background accordingly.